Student-centric advice and objective recommendations

 The leaders of this project, Robert Zemsky, a professor from the University of Pennsylvania, and Lori Carrell, the Chancellor of the University of Minnesota at Rochester recruited over a dozen colleges in 2021 to simply begin looking more seriously into the idea of a three year degree.

 Fast forward to September of this year, and it was announced that Brigham Young University would officially begin offering accredited three year degree programs that are between 90-96 credit hours, instead of the traditional 120.
-These programs will become available in April of 2024 in select majors.
+As of April 20204, these programs are available in select majors.

 Current three-year degree programs